Nudibranchs and other slugs that you may see at the Poor Knights Islands

 Yellow Spotted Cadlina but with dark gills

-This beauty was seen at 30 metres at Middle Arch and I was shooting wide angle.
+This beauty was seen at 30 metres at Middle Arch in 2024 whilst I was shooting wide angle.

 80mm